StartPlaying

 About me

-Oh man, oh jeez, this is just like LinkedIn all over again.
+Oh man, this is just like LinkedIn all over again.
 Hi there, potential players!
-My real name is Dylan, but please call me Ace, because that's what I've been going by as a DM for the last decade.
+My real name is Dylan, but please call me Ace!
 I've been involved in the TTRPG/DnD/Tabletop scene since highschool.
 A friend of mine wanted to get into this thing called DnD, and they needed a DM, so I volunteered.
-Been running games....pretty much constently ever since.
-Like, 90% DM, 10% PCing.
-Turns out, most people prefer playing!
-Wish I knew that 14 years ago. :P I love what I do, and I’m very good at it.
+Been running games....pretty much constantly ever since.
+Over the last decade and a half, I've ran dozens of games for hundreds of players.
+Mostly in-person, but with the rise of Roll20 it's gotten easier to run things purely online.
+The reason I like running games more then playing them is because at one point, I wanted to be a teacher.
+I love making people feel heroic, feel powerful, and able to go and do things that they've always wanted to do!
+I love what I do, and I’m very good at it.
 Been running games for well over a decade now, and I’m looking forward to meeting new players here on Start Playing!
-If you'd like to see me in action, I stream my games durning the week on Twitch, and keep an archive on YouTube.
-I stream my Rise of the Runelords game on Thursdays and I'm a player in a game on Mondays ( a One-shot campaign that got way out of hand) (I only stream campaigns if everyone consents to being recorded)
+This is my first time "going pro" as a DM, so I hope your willing to give me a chance!
+If you'd like to see me in action, check out my Youtube channel: I like keeping an archive of all my old sessions, both for nostalgia sake, and to help with remembering and note taking!
+(I only record campaigns if everyone consents to being recorded)

 Social